m1ttes1/m1ttes1/README.md

 ## 🌟 About Me

-I'm Victor Mittestainer, a Systems Analysis and Development student with 9 months of experience in backend development, particularly in Python and C#.
-I'm also building my knowledge in frontend technologies like HTML, CSS, and JavaScript.
+I'm Victor Mittestainer, a Systems Analysis and Development student.

-I've worked on various projects, from web applications to video downloaders, and I’m committed to continually learning and growing as a developer.
-My goal is to secure an internship where I can apply what I've learned, gain new experiences, and further develop my skills in the tech industry.

 ## 🛠️ Langs